Satellite parking areas for MIT commuters

-In an effort to help MIT commuters conserve energy and deal with the high cost of fuel, the Institute has arranged to provide parking space at five off campus sites.
-These spaces offer the option of leaving your car and taking a shuttle bus or ride sharing, depending on the location you choose.
+In an effort to help MIT commuters conserve energy and cut costs, the Institute has arranged to provide parking at five off-campus sites.
+These lots give you the option of taking a shuttle bus or sharing a ride to MIT, depending on the location you choose.

 The parking spaces at Lincoln Laboratory and Wellesley College are for individuals who want to drive to these locations, park their cars, and take a shuttle bus to campus.
-There is no additional charge to park at Lincoln Labs or Wellesley College.
-An MIT commuter may have both an MIT Parking Permit and a Permit for Lincoln Lab or Wellesley College.
+There is no charge to park at Lincoln Labs or Wellesley College.
+An MIT commuter may have both an MIT parking permit and a permit for Lincoln Lab or Wellesley College.

-Current faculty and staff of MIT must purchase a ticket (each way) in order to ride the Exchange Bus.
-Tickets can be purchased at the MIT Parking & Transportation Office in Building W20-022.
-Faculty and staff also need to show the bus driver their current MIT ID.
+- Current faculty and staff of MIT must purchase a ticket (each way).
+Tickets can be purchased at the MIT Parking & Transportation Office.